 Nepal is blessed with natural and cultural heritage, with Kathmandu Valley making the earliest entry in Nepal's World Cultural Heritage list.
-The Natural World Heritage sites in Nepal feature the world's highest peak, consisting of rugged terrain made up of deep gorges, glaciers, and massive rocks providing a home to endangered species - snow leopard and red panda hosting 208 species of birds.
+The Natural World Heritage sites in Nepal feature the world's highest peak, consisting of rugged terrain made up of deep gorges, glaciers, and massive rocks, providing a home to endangered species—the snow leopard and red panda—hosting 208 species of birds.

 Likewise, the World Cultural Heritage site in Nepal features archaeological remains associated with the Lord Buddha's birth and monuments featuring old royal palaces and revered sites of worship for both Hindus and Buddhists.